 As dramatic as the afternoon sky, so too is the reaction of Botswana's wildlife to the rains.
 Antelope like impala and springbok take advantage of the new greenery to give birth – seemingly all at the same time!
 This is, of course, excellent news for Botswana's long-toothed predators.
 If you want to see nature at its most ruthless and bittersweet, head for the nearest herd of ear-twitching herbivores with their lambs and wait for the circle of life to take its course.

 And not only do many animals drop their young in the Green Season, they also gather in great herds and go marching across the country.
-The Savuti area of Chobe National Park erupts into 'lights-camera-action!' drama as the annual zebra migrations, eagerly followed by big cats and wild dogs, rolls into town for the fresh summer grazing.
+The Kalahari's Nxai and Makgadikgadi Pans, as well as the Savuti area of Chobe National Park erupt into 'lights-camera-action!' drama as the annual zebra migration, eagerly followed by big cats and wild dogs, rolls into town for the fresh summer grazing.

 Nowhere in Botswana sees a more striking transformation than the Kalahari.
 Indeed, it is during the Green Season that this usually inhospitable semi-desert comes alive.
 Lines of wildebeest and zebra wind their way onto the Makgadikgadi grasslands; buffalo and elephant – incongruous in this semi-desert setting – arrive at Nxai Pan National Park while the Central Kalahari Game Reserve, home to huge herds of springbok, echoes to the sounds of contented fat-bellied lions and 'I-couldn't-eat-another-bite' cheetahs.